thephantomthief/babelfish_extensions/test/JDBC/README.md

 - You CANNOT club functionalities of different file types.
 For example, you cannot execute prep-exec statements (functionality of `.txt` input file) in a `.mix` file.

 ## Adding tests
 The test framework consumes `.sql`, `.txt` and `.mix` files as input (discussed above) and uses them to generate the output (.out) files.

 1. Add the input test file in the `test/JDBC/input` directory.
 You can also create subdirectories and test files inside those
-2. Run the test framework to generate the output file (you may want to edit the schedule file to only the run the tests that you have added instead of running all the tests)
+2. Run the test framework to generate the output file (you may want to edit the schedule file to only the run the tests that you have added instead of running all the tests).
+The test will fail because it does not have a corresponding expected output file yet.
 3. Check the `test/JDBC/output` directory for the generated output file.
 The output file (.out) will be of the format:
     ```
     test/JDBC/output/<your_test_filename>.out